PreDashGames/predashgames.github.io/index.md

 # Who We Are
 We are dedicated to creating production ready assets for use with the Unity game engine.
 Our assets are built in response to the needs of real proffesionals in the game development industry.
 We believe an asset is only worth publishing if no existing asset provides the same experience.
-It's not about "we can do it better!", but about "why hasn't anyone done that yet?".
+It's not about "we can do it better!", it's about "why hasn't anyone done this yet?".

 # Our Assets